angelok1/cs109project/README.md

 Calvin J Chiew, Angelo Kastroulis, Tim Hagmann<br>

 ## Original Analysis and Reports
 In an effort to reduce the public’s exposure to foodborne illness the [City of Chicago](https://github.com/Chicago) partnered with Allstate’s Quantitative Research & Analytics department to develop built an algorithm to [predict likely health code violations](http://chicago.github.io/food-inspections-evaluation/) for restaurants based on publicly available data.
-They turned this into an open source project, freely available on [github](https://github.com/Chicago/food-inspections-evaluation), so other cities could implement this model.
+They turned this into an open source project, freely available on [github](https://github.com/Chicago/food-inspections-evaluation), so others could implement this model.

+## Project Scope
+During this project we are going to have a closer look at the model descripted above and we are trying to improve/extent it.
+Contrary to the original project the coding is principaly done in Python instead of R.

 ## Data Exploration
 Please see the following 3 ipython notebooks on GitHub for our preliminary data exploration: